gianmarco-aversano/gianmarco-aversano.github.io/_posts/2023-12-21-ML-project-repository.md

 What happens here is that we install `tensorflow-io-gcs-filesystem<0.32.0` if we are on Windows (Tensorflow's higher versions do not support Windows at the time of writing), otherwise we install any (`"*"`) version.

 Now PyTorch.
 This package can be painful to install.
-This is what usually work: install the desired version from PyPi if we are on Mac, install it from `"https://download.pytorch.org"` if we are on Linux.
+This is what usually works: install the desired version from PyPi if we are on Mac, install it from `"https://download.pytorch.org"` if we are on Linux.
 In our example, we chose the GPU version for CUDA 12.1 (see `"/whl/cu121"`).

 Now that we have declared our desired dependencies, we need to resolve them.
 For this, run: